michaelmcandrew/spr/drupal/sites/all/modules/imagepicker/contribs/imagepicker_postlet/README.txt

-Imagepicker postlet module for Drupal 6.x
+Imagepicker postlet module for Drupal 6.x-2.x

 This module depends on the Imagepicker module

-imagepicker.module,v 1.21.2.28 or later

 If you have any questions or suggestions please contact me at http://drupal.org/user/52366